sebasyii/zeno/modules/Literal/README.md

 ## Example Usage

 Here, we provide a way of telling regular strings apart from a new class of strings called `LiteralString`s (or as we prefer, "l-strings"), allowing type checkers to enforce static strings even in vanilla JavaScript.
-While vanilla JavaScript is not typed, developers can easily verify l-strings using `instanceof`.
+While vanilla JavaScript is not typed, developers can easily verify l-strings using `isLiteralString` (or just `instanceof`).

 To create an l-string, use the tagged template literal: